CaffeinatedRat/WebSocketServices/README.md

 The following contains information about new features, bug fixes, and other version changes.

+#### 1.3.0

+* Upgraded to CraftBukkit 1.5.2-R1.0.
+* Added support for nested JSON structures without the need of a collection.
+* Fixed an issue with the location data for the player service with the nested JSON structure support.
+* Fixed another issue with the WeatherType enumeration causing the player service to fail for CraftBukkit versions lower than 1.5.0.
+* Extracted extensions from services.
+An extension can only be invoked by one service name, but can now have any service name assigned to it.
+* Configuration file modified to support extensions.

 #### 1.2.0

 * Upgraded to CraftBukkit 1.5.1-R0.2.